MindscapeHQ/raygun4android/RELEASING.md

 ## Preparation

 Create a local `gradle.properties` file in your home directory or add to an already existing one.
 The default is `<HOME>/.gradle/gradle.properties`.
 It is important that the content of this file does not get added to the repository.
-The file specified in the `secretKeyRingFile` property should also never be add to and shared in a repository.
+The file specified in the `secretKeyRingFile` property should also never be added to and shared in a repository.

 The structure to be added is: